HIPAA readiness overview

 - Additional information is available in our BAA FAQs located in our HIPAA BAA FAQ.

-You acknowledge and agree that New Relic does not provide electronic medical records, is not a health information exchange or health information organization, and is not an electronic data interchange, and you will not send Designated Record Sets, substantial portions of Designated Record Sets, or any other health records in full to New Relic, such as eligibility and benefit inquiry and response data, claims status inquiry and response data, authorization and referral request data, prior authorization and notification inquiry, hospital admission notification data, medical claims data, electronic remittance advice, pharmacy claims data, health summary documents, continuity of care documents, medical images, discharge data, medical data transcriptions, electronic prescription, medical billing data, wellness and disease management program files, clinical case notes, explanations of benefits, or medical billing statements; or use the Services as a personal health record for patients.
+You acknowledge and agree that New Relic does not provide electronic medical records, is not a health information exchange or health information organization, is not an electronic data interchange, does not retrieve PHI or copy health records on behalf of covered entities, and will not use or create a Limited Data Set.
+You agree that you will not send Designated Record Sets, substantial portions of Designated Record Sets, or any other health records in full to New Relic, such as eligibility and benefit inquiry and response data, claims status inquiry and response data, authorization and referral request data, prior authorization and notification inquiry, hospital admission notification data, medical claims data, electronic remittance advice, pharmacy claims data, health summary documents, continuity of care documents, medical images, discharge data, medical data transcriptions, electronic prescription, medical billing data, wellness and disease management program files, clinical case notes, explanations of benefits, or medical billing statements; or use the Services as a personal health record for patients.

 - You must sign New Relic's BAA before sending any PHI to New Relic.
 All capitalized terms used on this page shall have the meanings given to them in the BAA.